Apply to be a Green Ribbon School or District

 · Cosponsored the Science, Climate and Environment Day inaugural event drawing students from across WA to showcase their climate research projects at the State Capitol;

-· Is co-hosting the North American Association for Environmental Education 2018 national conference, October 9-13, 2018, in Spokane.
-EE: A Force for the Future is expected to draw over 1,000 environmental educators from across the country and around the world.
-Register Today!
+· Co-hosted the North American Association for Environmental Education 2018 national conference, October 9-13, 2018, in Spokane.
+EE: A Force for the Future drew over 1,400 environmental educators from across the country and around the world.